ConnorJWheatley/Socket-Based-Server-Client-CSharp/README.md

 # Socket-Based-Server-Client-CSharp
-This is a version of my Java sockey based server and client.
+This is a version of my Java socket based server and client.